webpro/baseplate/README.md

     karma start test/mocha/karma.conf.js

+#### Intern

+Some experimental browser testing using the Intern test stack is working at `/test/intern/?config=../../test/intern/intern.config`.
+Does not work in IE8 (IE9 is fine).

 #### Behavior tests

 There is some highly experimental behavior testing setup in the `/test/jasmine-behavior` folder.
 Essentially, it's Jasmine + jQuery + [jasmine-jquery](https://github.com/velesin/jasmine-jquery).
 Run the tests in the browser at `/test/jasmine-behavior`, or from CLI: